chinamike65/hugo-tuolesi/content/book4/book4en.md

 The other is the person who has practiced the emptiness method in the previous life.
 Because there are seeds of emptiness in the past, they are not afraid.
 When they enter emptiness, they will be very happy, very happy, just like the treasure that was lost before when they found themselves again.

+##### 4. Stage of Supreme Attribute

-The first place in the world is also known as the Way of Victory and Accomplishment.
+The stage of supreme attribute is also known as the Way of Victory and Accomplishment.
 It is the most extraordinary of the Way of Accomplishment.
 Cultivation, when you reach this level, you can enter the Way of Seeing in an instant.
 From the time of entering the Jiaxing Road, the achievement of practice has been very, high.

 At this time, the practitioner's body will be very clean, there will be no dirt, and he will practice even in his sleep.